imteekay/machine-learning-research/courses/machine-learning-with-python/README.md

 - Cost function: it measures how well the model is performing
   - The model fits the data and we measure with the cost function if it's performing well
   - Model fitting is the process of choosing weights and biases so y-hat is close to the target value y
+    - It will find best weights and biases
-  - The cost function is the difference between the y-hat and the target value y
+  - The cost function `J(w, b)` is the measure of the difference between the y-hat and the target value y
   - One way to computing the cost function is to use MSE or mean squared error
     - sum of the squared differences of y-hat and y
+  - The goal of the model is to minimize the cost function `J(w, b)`